 Working in mixed media pairs nicely with my penchant for salvaging!

 If it's fabric, fibers or yarn I've probably tried creating with it.
 On one silly afternoon of felting I contemplated using my dog's shed fur (an unlimited and free supply).
 I am drawn to pretty fabrics and yummy yarn.
 It pleases me to be able to repurpose moth eaten sweaters and skirts.
 I find that I work in this medium seasonally, when the weather is cool.

 I'm rarely the one to adopt stray animals, but a broken wicker chair, an abandoned dresser, an old bike or window left by the side of the road or sticking out of a dumpster is difficult to pass.
 I have a brother who as a child always kept a "good for saving" box full of all the treasures for which only he could see value.
 Now he and I are older and we joke that we have "good for saving" houses...full of treasures too good to throw out.
-For me, there's just something about reviving or re-imagining old things.
+For me, there's just something about reviving, re-purposing, and re-imagining old things.